Yashi-9/Telecom-Churn-Analysis/README.md

 A churned consumer boosts the market share of competitors and generates little to no money.
 If a customer leaves for a competitor, the service provider's acquisition costs would go up and purchasing a new customer cost a service provider much more than keeping an existing one.Therefore it is important to manage and learn about the reasons a customer might be churning.
 ## Introduction

-Customer churn is a critical challenge for businesses striving for long-term growth.
-This report analyzes churn patterns, identifies key risk factors, and presents strategic recommendations.
-The goal is to provide actionable insights for the Marketing and Customer Helpline teams to enhance customer retention.
+Customer churn is a key driver of revenue loss in the telecom industry.
+This analysis identifies churn risk factors and recommends data-driven strategies to improve retention.
+Using Power BI, we provide actionable insights to optimize customer engagement and maximize lifetime value (LTV).

 ## Data Cleaning
 1. Create a copy of base data.